CouchCouch/WikipediaReadabiltyEnhancer/README.md

   ![curse example](images/curse_example.png)

-you can find out what they each do, there is a pseudo-random chance of each one being the filter applied
+at the moment there is a pseudo-random chance of each one being the filter applied, being able to choose is in the works